dmitriy-shingarey/coursera-data-structures-and-algorithms/README.md

 # Specialization: Data Structures and Algorithms

-This repository contains materials, assignments and solutions on the Coursera specialization "Data Structures and Algorithms (UC San Diego).
+This repository contains materials, assignments and solutions on the [Coursera specialization "Data Structures and Algorithms"](https://www.coursera.org/specializations/data-structures-algorithms) (UC San Diego).

 The specialization consists of 5 courses:
     1. [Algorithmic Toolbox](1_algorithmic_toolbox)